openbaton/fm-system/README.md

 # How to install Open Baton FM System

-There are two options available for the installation of the `fm-system`.
+There are two options available for the installation of the `openbaton-fms`.
 Installation based on the Debian package or on the source code (which is suggested for development).

 ## Installation via Debian package